 CBD is not easy to extract from the hemp plant.
 The medicinal properties of the plant can easily be damaged in the extraction process, so it’s important that the very best equipment is used for this process.

-To be consumed by humans CBD oil must be pure and highly concentrated, and is commonly extracted from the hemp plant due it its significantly lower levels of THC – the property that gives the “high” of marijuana.
+To be consumed by humans CBD oil must be pure and highly concentrated, and is commonly extracted from the hemp plant due it its significantly lower levels of THC – the property that gives the “high” of cannabis.

 There are two popular ways for this extraction process to take place, either through ethanol or C02 equipment.